ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 # Getting Started with Daisy Widget

-Daisy Widget is a library of React components that makes interacting with the full lifecycle of payments and subscriptions super easy.
+Daisy Widget is a library of React components that makes interacting with the full lifecycle of payments and subscriptions convenient and straightforward.
 It is designed to be used within your project's existing frontend.
 This guide will go through creating a [subscription signup flow](#SignUp), [token approval flow](#ApproveMore), and [cancellation flow](#Cancellation).

 <div class="img-container" style="width: 543px">
   <img src="./img/signup_flow.png" alt="Placeholder for ApproveInput, ApproveButton, SubscribeButton, and StepIndicator" />
 </div>

 > Daisy Widget is just one of three possible ways for your users to pay with Daisy.
 If you're looking for even more flexibility, you can build everything you need directly with [Daisy SDK](https://docs.daisypayments.com/tutorial-Daisy-SDK.html).
-If you're looking for an almost-no-code solution, check out Invitations (documentation coming soon).
+If you're looking for an almost-no-code solution, check out [Invitations](https://docs.daisypayments.com/tutorial-Invitations.html).

 ---
 ## <a id="Installation" class="anchor"></a>Installation and Set Up